 How many animals are in the new Giant Ocean Tank?

 Before the renovation project, there were about 700 fishes in the Giant Ocean Tank.
 Thanks to the new expanded Caribbean coral reef, more than twice the number of animals are in the new exhibit.
-The newly renovated Giant Ocean Tank is home to around 2,000 fishes.
+The newly renovated Giant Ocean Tank is home to more than 1,000 fishes.

 What new species are in the Giant Ocean Tank?

 There were about 90 species in the previous exhibit and now there are close to 130 species.
-Among the new additions are an agile species of shark, the blacknose sharks.
-The Aquarium is now one of the few institutions to have this species on exhibit.
-There are also dozens more new fish species, including scrawled filefish, midnight parrotfish, trumpetfish, guitarfish and yellow goatfish.
+There are dozens more new fish species, including scrawled filefish, midnight parrotfish, trumpetfish, guitarfish and yellow goatfish.
 The new exhibit features an interactive fish ID application on iPads mounted near viewing windows, giving visitors an easy way to learn more about any animal that catches their eye.

 How big is the Giant Ocean Tank?